-Communication in this course will take place via the Canvas Inbox.
+Communication in this course will take place via the Canvas messages Inbox ONLY.
 Check out the Canvas Conversations Tutorial or Canvas Guide to learn how to communicate with your instructor and peers using Announcements, Discussions, and the Inbox.

-Communication on this course will take place via CANVAS message feature ONLY.
-Your professor will respond within 48-72 hours (except on weekends or holidays).
+I will respond within 48-72 hours (except on weekends or holidays).

-The message feature is a private, internal CANVAS only communication system.
-Users must log on to the CANVAS system to send/receive/read messages.
-There are no notifications in CANVAS to inform users when a new message has been received; therefore, it is recommended that students check their messages routinely to ensure upto-date communication.
+The message feature is a private, internal Canvas only communication system.
+Users must log on to the Canvas system to send/receive/read messages.
+There are no notifications in Canvas to inform users when a new message has been received; therefore, it is recommended that students check their messages routinely to ensure upto-date communication.

 In addition, your professor will post course announcements, alerting students of important deadlines, feedback on assignments, and other important information.
 Please make sure to read them carefully and get back to your professor immediately if you have any questions or concerns.
-Please make sure to include detailed questions or explain your concerns so your professor is better prepared to answer them in a timely-manner.
+Please make sure to include detail questions or explain your concerns so your professor is better prepared to answer them on a timely-manner.